German-American ties flourish with Amberg construction projects

 |0

-This work, German-American ties flourish with Amberg construction projects [Image 2 of 2], by USAG Bavaria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, German-American ties flourish with Amberg construction projects, by USAG Bavaria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editors Note: This article was written by Natalie Simmel / USAG Bavaria PAO intern.